Afghan government urges Taliban to stop violence, hold direct talks

 Ghani is seeking a second tenure in elections scheduled for Sept.
 28, but the Taliban want the elections to be canceled as a precondition to signing a peace accord with the Americans.

-The statement said a lasting peace required “a strong, legitimate and a legal government through the upcoming elections to take the ongoing peace process forward with complete accuracy and prudence.”
+The statement said a lasting peace required “a strong, legitimate and a legal government through the upcoming elections to take the ongoing peace process forward.”

 The Taliban’s strategy of fresh assaults appears to be based on the assumption that battlefield success would strengthen their hand in future negotiations with U.S and Afghan officials.